jenkinsci/ui-ux-hackfest-2020/.github/ISSUE_TEMPLATE/5-ux-testing.md

 ---
-name: "✅ UX Testing"
+name: "✅ UX Testing: Report issues and test results"
 labels: ux-testing
-about: Let us know about a User Experience testing you have done for Jenkins UI and User Documentation projects
+about: Let us know about a User Experience testing you have done for Jenkins UI and User Documentation.
+We will move issues to proper locations later.
 ---

 Summary: Please describe what you have done here